TrevorSeitz/walkeeze-basic/README.md

 README

-Walk-eze is a Ruby on Rails Dog Walking App
+Walk-eze is a Ruby on Rails Dog Walking App currently staged at www.trevorseitz.com/walkeeze2

 This app provides a database and web interface for users to create an account to book Dog walks from Dog Walkers offering walks.